argumentcomputer/sp-im/README.md

 ## Code of Conduct

-This project is released with a [Contributor Code of Conduct][coc].
+This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.